-CRA International, Inc. ("CRA" or the "Company") is a worldwide leading consulting services firm that applies advanced analytic techniques and in-depth industry knowledge to complex engagements for a broad range of clients.
+CRA International, Inc. (together with its wholly-owned subsidiaries, "CRA" or the "Company") is a worldwide leading consulting services firm that applies advanced analytic techniques and in-depth industry knowledge to complex engagements for a broad range of clients.
 CRA offers services in two broad areas: litigation, regulatory, and financial consulting and management consulting.
 CRA operates in one business segment.
 CRA operates its business under its registered trade name, Charles River Associates.